Air operator's certificate

-An air operator's certificate (AOC) is the approval granted by a civil aviation authority (CAA) to an aircraft operator to allow it to use aircraft for commercial purposes.
-This requires the operator to have personnel, assets, and system in place to ensure the safety of its employees, and the general public.
-The certificate will list the aircraft types, and registrations to be used, for what purpose and in what area – specific airports or geographic region.
+An air operator's certificate (AOC) is the approval granted by a civil aviation authority (CAA) to an aircraft operator to allow it to use aircraft for commercial air transport purposes.
+This requires the operator to have personnel, assets and systems in place to ensure the safety of its employees and of the flying public.
+The certificate lists the approved aircraft types, each registration number approved to fly, the approved flying purpose, and in what area the holder may operate (such as specific airports or geographic region).

 Categories

 AOCs can be granted for one or more of the following activities: